Lubrum/Brazilian-Milk-Production/README.md

 ![Alt text](figures/figure5.png.jpeg?raw=true "Title")

 ## Third Part
 Now, we will create an animated map, showing how the milk production behaved in all cities from Rio Grande do Sul state, from Brazil.
-First, we download the needed [Data](https://sidra.ibge.gov.br/tabela/74) and clean the data.
+First, we download the needed [Data](https://sidra.ibge.gov.br/tabela/74).
 You need to check the data yourself before the cleaning stage to see what is wrong with the spreadsheet.
 We import and clean the data first.
 ```R
 milk_production_rs_cities <- read.csv2('Planilhas/table74_rs_cities.csv', skip=3, stringsAsFactors = FALSE, encoding="UTF-8")
 milk_production_rs_cities<-milk_production_rs_cities[-(1:2),]